germanDV/germanDV.github.io/entries/published/a-makefile-for-go-projects.md

 ---
 title: a-makefile-for-go-projects
 published: 2022-12-02
-revision: 2023-12-10
+revision: 2024-07-27
 tags: go
-excerpt: I like using a Makefile in my Go projects.
-These are some tasks that I find useful in pretty much all of them.
+excerpt: Useful tasks for Makefiles in Go projects.
 ---

 Let's start with a simple task, create a _Makefile_ at the root of your project with the contents: